 The Windows Search Indexer has a set list of default file types that it indexes.
 But if you wish, you can change these file types.
 To do so, click on the Advanced button in the Indexing Options.

-Index Encrypted files
+Index Encrypted Files

-Under the Advanced tab of the Indexing Options, you can also set it to index encrypted files.
+Under the Advanced tab of the Indexing Options, you can also set it to encrypted index files.
 You can see the last image in this post.

 But before you add encrypted files to the index, it is recommended that you have Windows BitLocker (or a non-Microsoft encryption program) enabled on your system drive for security purposes.
 If you don’t Windows may show you a yellow security warning saying Cannot Verify Files.